The Contractor's License

 Building Permits Submittal requirements will depend upon the complexity of the project.
 Fees are payable upon issuance of the building permit and are based on the valuation of the project as assessed by the building official.
 Call 303-795-3751 for more information.

-Please note: Some Permit Applications will be moving to an electronic process via eTRAKiT beginning June 22 and those paper applications will no longer be available nor accepted after June 19.
+Please note: Permit Applications moved to an electronic process via eTRAKiT and paper applications will no longer be available nor accepted.

 Construction and Inspections